BRTV Vs DRTV Vs Brand TV Commercials

 Brand TV Commercials

 A well crafted and targeted brand TV commercial can be incredibly effective.
 They are created to raise awareness of a brand without necessarily targeting an immediate uplift in sales.
-It’s all about planting a seed in the viewers mind that this is a product or service worth remembering.
+It’s all about planting a seed in the viewers mind that this is a product or service worth remembering, building up trust and creating a position in the market for the brand.
 It might drive viewers to search out the brand either online or in store to find out more but it’s a far more gentle-handed approach to sales.
 Brand adverts are often produced for new companies or companies who are trying to expand their position in a crowded market.
 It’s a way of slowly edging their way into the conscience of the viewing public.

 Straight up brand TV adverts are often produced with the aim to provoke an emotional response from the audience.
 That emotion will be part of the the brand’s position in the market.
 It could be to provoke a sense of desire or aspiration the “I want that” or “I want to be like them” feeling.
 You’ll often see this with luxury brands – watches, cars, perfumes – where the audience is invited to experience the same sensation that the person on screen is feeling.
 That’s why you’ll often see celebrities such as sports personalities and actors brought in to help promote these brands.
 These are people that audiences admire and often aspire to be more like so if they see them on screen with a particular product then it could drive them to either buy the same one or at least do more research into it.